Christmas in Barcelona by JetSettingFools.com

 Classic buildings in Barcelona, Spain

-On subsequent Barcelona trips, we stayed at the Hotel Concordia Barcelona in the El Poble-sec district – which lies between Montjuic and the Old Town.
-The location is ideal for cheap transportation from the airport and within walking distance to the Old Town, Montjuic and the famous Barcelona tapas street.
-The 4-Star hotel features modern rooms, an outdoor pool and an on-site restaurant and bar.
+On subsequent Barcelona trips, we stayed at the Hotel Concordia Barcelona in El Poble-sec – which lies between Montjuic and the Old Town.
+The location of the 4-star hotel is ideal – plus it features modern rooms and an on-site restaurant and bar.

-Top Tip: We share more accommodation tips in our Guide To Booking The Best Hotels.
+Top Tip: We share more accommodation advice in our Guide To Booking the Best Hotels.

-What To Pack For Your Trip to Barcelona, Spain
+What To Pack For Your Trip to Barcelona

 On the Rambla del Mar in Barcelona, Spain

 Our final tips cover what to pack for your Christmas trip to Barcelona.
-You can find more advice on our Packing Tips page – and be sure to grab your FREE Packing Checklist
+So grab our FREE Packing Checklist and let’s get you to Spain!

 Travel Camera

 We’re certain you’ll be snapping tons of photos during your Spain trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
-We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).
+Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel, which takes amazing photos and is an excellent budget camera.

 It’s easy to get turned around or lost in any new destination!
-Be sure to have a good city map and/or guidebook prior to arriving in Spain.
+Be sure to have a good guidebook prior to arriving in Spain.

-Whether you travel with a backpack or suitcase, you will certainly want a great day pack to organize and secure all of your essential travel items.
+Whether you travel with a backpack or suitcase, you will certainly want a great day bag to organize and secure all of your essential travel items.

-Trip insurance can be useful for all kinds of travel mishaps – from lost luggage to cancelled trips to getting sick abroad.
-If you haven’t already obtained insurance for your vacation to Spain, consider the policies and coverage with World Nomads.
+Trip insurance can be useful for all kinds of travel mishaps – from lost luggage to cancelled flights to getting sick abroad.
+If you haven’t already obtained coverage for your Spain vacation, consider the policies with World Nomads.

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com